JoannaAch/MS_2019/README.md

 # MS_2019

-Code used to generate data and figures for Achinger-Kawecka et al. "Epigenetic reprogramming at estrogen-receptor binding sites alters the 3D chromatin landscape in endocrine resistant breast cancer"
+Code used to generate data and figures for Achinger-Kawecka et al. "Epigenetic reprogramming at estrogen-receptor binding sites alters 3D chromatin landscape in endocrine resistant breast cancer"

 Hi-C
 - HiC-Pro v2.9.0